 U.S. News estimates that 41.6% of Americans are Vitamin D deficient because they don’t get enough sunlight.
 Soak in the rays when you do your gardening, run errands, or walk your dog.
 Perhaps a trip to the beach or mountainside is also in order.

-However, if you live in an area with prolonged winters or have difficulty staying outdoors during the cold season, consider investing in a light box that emits ultraviolet (UV) rays to mimic the effects on natural sunlight.
+However, if you live in an area with prolonged winters or have difficulty staying outdoors during the cold season, consider investing in a light box or a happy light that emits ultraviolet (UV) rays to mimic the effects on natural sunlight.

 A Boston University School of Medicine study from 2012 found that individuals who used light boxes three times a week were able to raise Vitamin D levels in their system.